Mx. Elyssa Sykes-Smith

 Biography

 Elyssa Sykes-Smith is an interprofessional, multidisciplinary artist working across public art, sculpture, installation, performance, socially engaged projects, education, and health research.
 In creating art for public space and designing participatory projects Elyssa seeks to distil complex, psychological states into multi-sensory experiences incorporating art practice, technology, architecture, psychology and the sciences.
 Key concerns involve encouraging her audience to experience an environment from an altered perspective and connecting to art and the associated conceptual framework through a visceral, embodied response.
+Dedicated to deepening her practice and developing her work for social benefit, Elyssa continues to advocate for human rights and environmental sustainability utilising the tools of art, research and education.
+Elyssa is on the board of directors at the Arts Health Network NSW/ACT as Media Officer, and at the South Coast Arts.

 Body Mapping & Concept Mapping:

-Elyssa’s Climate Psychology research work incorporates a participatory approach, situated within the field of qualitative research, using arts-based processes to research the psychological impacts of the global climate crisis.
-Focusing on the use of concept mapping, embodiment and visual metaphor (human body).
 In 2025 Elyssa has been working as artist in residence with the Arts-Based Knowledge Translation Lab at the Black Dog Institute (Sydney) exploring ways to exhibited body mapping research in public and corporate space, facilitating body mapping workshops and collaborative body mapping structures.

 More information: